red-name/node-wallet-impl/README.md

 ## About bitcore-explorers

 Bitcore-explorers is now a defunct library.
-The Insights server managed by Bitpay is no longer usable.
-I recommend switching over to [NOWNodes.IO](https://nownodes.io) for your blockchain api.
+The Insights server, managed by Bitpay, is no longer usable.
+I recommend switching over to [NOWNodes.io](https://nownodes.io) for your blockchain api.

 ## About Monerolib

-monerolib is not currently finished, therefore the Monero wallet is haulted until then.
+monerolib is not currently finished.
+Therefore, the Monero wallet is haulted until then.

 ## Contrubiting

 Feel free to open PRs and issues.
-If are you unsure of anything, just ask :)
+If are you unsure of anything, don't hesitate to ask.